Salvale/stuff-and-things/README.md

-# stuff-and-things
+# seash arp
-For things, and maybe occasionally stuff
+For some things that exist